Mold Remediation Specialist (MRS)

 Submit your MRS Application

-Your Application will be reviewed and then you will need to pay the MRS Examination fee if you are qualified to move forward.
+Your Application will be reviewed by IICRC Staff, and you will receive a verdict within ten (10) business days of submission.
+If approved, you will then need to pay the MRS Examination fee of $300.

 Step 3: